PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 #### c.
 Context or Background

+This project was made in order to find some issues that we can solve before building the B3 building.
+It's worth doing because it will allowed ALGOSUP to correct potential issues before going in which will result in a gain of time and money.

 #### d.
 Goals or Product and Technical Requirements

 #### e.
 Non-Goals or Out of Scope